Available Club Teams ALL-SPORTS CALENDAR

 This club is instructionally focused, meets regularly in Huntington Gym and provides an opportunity for students to come together for informal play.
 The club is looking to play area Colleges.
-Contact
+Contacts

 The Colgate Baseball Club competes in both the fall and spring, but the majority of its schedule takes place during the fall due to the more favorable weather.
 Games are generally scheduled as Sunday double-headers against other area colleges and club teams.
+Colgate is a member of the National Club Baseball Association.
 Contact

 : November - March

 This club provides a place for women to play more competitive basketball than is available within the intramural program.
 The club is comprised largely of former high school varsity players.
 The club is developing a competitive game schedule with other club teams in the area.

 An open club for anyone interested in improving their bowling skills!
 Practices are held at Hi-Skor Lanes in nearby Earlville, NY.